andreychemist/andreychemist.github.io/pages/faq.md

 Filing from abroad has also technical problems with paying fees (according to the I-140 instructions, they must be paid either by the US bank check or money order) and longer times to get mail from the USCIS.
 One should consider hiring a US-based lawyer to handle these issues.

 The process of getting the green card after the approval of I-140 is also very different for the people who are already in the United States in the legal non-immigrant status (they file the Form I-485 to adjust their status) and for the people who reside abroad.
-They have to go through the process called “consulate processing” about which I know relatively little; their case will be transferred to the Department of State that will provide further instructions about filling forms, paying fees, taking the medical exam, and scheduling the interview in the US consulate abroad.
+They have to go through the process called “consular processing” about which I know relatively little; their case will be transferred to the Department of State that will provide further instructions about filling forms, paying fees, taking the medical exam, and scheduling the interview in the US consulate abroad.
 First, they will be issued an immigrant visa to cross the US border and they will get the green card when they are already in the US.

 [The official statistics for the fiscal year 2016](https://www.dhs.gov/sites/default/files/publications/2016%20Yearbook%20of%20Immigration%20Statistics.pdf) (Table 7, p.
 21) shows that for EB-1A category only 761 (14%) are new arrivals in the US and 4,769 persons (86%) were already in the US.
 For EB2, 877 (4%) are new arrivals and 18,702 (96%) were in the US.